6309-lcy/JPM_Virtual_Internship/README.md

 # Task 3
 **Build a classification model to calculate the probability of defaulting on loan for any companies**

+If interested, please read the code from dir Task3&4

 # Task 4
 **Build a classification model to label fisco class for any companies**

+If interested, please read the code from dir Task3&4.

+Task4 code is wrote under the task instrustion.